Geology (GEOL)

 Colorado Guaranteed Transfer (GT) Pathways General Education Curriculum

-General introduction to the essential nature of water on Earth.
-Provides students with a comprehensive foundation in the water cycle, human use of water, water and the environment, the politics of water, and the critical issues surrounding water as a resource.
-Overview of global water issues as well as a focus on water in the American West, including the sources and uses of water, its importance as a resource, the critical issues of water conservation and scarcity, and the legal, political, economic and physical infrastructure that controls water in the American West.
+Introduction to the essential nature of water on Earth.
+Comprehensive foundation in the water cycle, human use of water, politics of water, and critical issues surrounding water as a resource.
+Overview of global water issues, with focus on the American West, including sources and uses of water, water conservation, and the legal, political, economic, and physical infrastructure of water control.

 Essential Learning Categories: Natural Sciences